My 20 years of Lisbon in 20 fond memories

-In the mid-1990’s, after my grunge rock phase ended with Kurt Cobain’s suicide, I turned to a more commercial kind of rock for a couple of years.
-To this day I don’t know how I or my brother convinced my parents, but in the summer of 1995, I traveled from the Azores to Lisbon for Bon Jovi’s concert (plus Ugly Kid Joe and Van Halen) at the old Alvalade Stadium.
+In the mid-1990s, after my grunge rock phase ended with Kurt Cobain’s suicide, I turned to a more commercial kind of rock for a couple of years.
+To this day, I don’t know how my brother or I convinced my parents, but in the summer of 1995, I traveled from the Azores to Lisbon for Bon Jovi’s concert (plus Ugly Kid Joe and Van Halen) at the old Alvalade Stadium.

-My brother wasn’t (and still isn’t) a fan of the band but he had no choice but to chaperon me at the concert (me being underage and all).
+My brother wasn’t (and still isn’t) a fan of the band, but he had no choice but to chaperon me at the concert (me being underage and all).
 After a few minutes of boredom, he decided to “abandon” me (calm down, we were still in the same space) and told me to meet him when the concert was over at a specific spot.

 If he hadn’t found me, he was getting ready to go to the sound booth to ask them to call my name.
 I’m so glad he didn’t, so glad.